 Don’t Miss the Potholes Reservoir, Downtown Othello and Mesa

-Rather than rejoining the interstate, our tour follows Pioneer Way as it continues south and becomes S.R.
-17. Fields of crops of all stripes dominate this stretch.
+Rather than rejoining the interstate, our tour follows Pioneer Way as it continues south and becomes state Route 17.
+Fields of crops of all stripes dominate this stretch.

-Nearly 18 miles beyond Moses Lake, our route turns west on State Route 262 following a sign for the Potholes Reservoir.
+Nearly 18 miles beyond Moses Lake, we turn west on state Route 262 following a sign for the Potholes Reservoir.
 Farmland yields to sagebrush as the road climbs uphill, where the rolling landscape shifts to barren, dusty hills.

 At the southwestern corner of the Potholes Reservoir is Potholes State Park (Discover Pass required), one of Washington’s most popular spots for summer camping.
 The park occupies over a mile of the reservoir’s shoreline and is a favorite of anglers as well as the jet-ski/water-ski crowd.
 Camping facilities here include standard and normal tent sites, RV sites and cabins.

-From Potholes State Park, return to S.R.
-262. Head east for just less than one mile, and turn right to head south on H Road SE.
+From Potholes State Park, return to state Route 262.
+Head east for just less than a mile, and turn right to head south on H Road SE.
 This byway chugs up a steep slope and provides passengers with a birds-eye view of the reservoir before barreling back into orchard country.
-Another 4½ miles pass until a junction with McManamon Road.
-Hang a left to head east on McManamon Road; after about one mile, a sign announces your entrance to the Columbia National Wildlife Refuge.
+Another 4.5 miles pass until a junction with McManamon Road.
+Hang a left to head east on McManamon Road; after about a mile, a sign announces your entrance to the Columbia National Wildlife Refuge.
 This preserve is home to a vast desert landscape, teeming with sagebrush and bunchgrasses — and is home to a rich variety of wildlife, including coyotes, dragonflies, beavers and sandhill cranes.